gldog/anonymize_jira_users/README.md

 It consists of

-- the number of users found in the infile,
+- the number of users found in the user-list-file,
 - the number of users not considered for anonymization (skipped),
 - the number of anonymized users, and
-- the number of deleted users, and
 - if a background re-indext was triggered.

 A user is not considered for anonymization (skipped) if it does not exist, or there is any